mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**:	— <br/>
 **Contexts:** http, server, location

 Sets caching time for different response codes.
 We enhanced the open-source version to support setting `time` with a variable.
-The specified time is only applied to responses without caching instructions from the origin.
-A value of 0 makes those contents not cached.
-If you can identify dynamic/non-cacheable contents based on request, you should use `proxy_cache_bypass` and `proxy_no_cache` to bypass caching.
+The specified time is applied only to responses without caching instructions from the origin.
+A value of 0 makes the contents not cached.
+If you can identify dynamic/non-cacheable contents based on request, use `proxy_cache_bypass` and `proxy_no_cache` to bypass caching.

 ### proxy_cache_vary